alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/verifications.md

 ---
 title: Checking Verifications
-description: How to tell Alumnium to verify
+description: Learn how Alumnium verifies web pages with AI-powered checks.
+Ensure test accuracy with concrete verifications and vision support.
 ---

 Alumnium can verify statements on the web page when you instruct it to **check** something.
 It analyzes the current state of the web page, optionally including its screenshot, and decides whether the verification successfully passes or fails.